stackql/stackql-devel/docs/developer_guide.md

 2. Build the executable.
 3. Run integration tests.

+[This article](https://medium.com/cbi-engineering/mocking-techniques-for-go-805c10f1676b) gives a nice overview of mocking in golang.

 ### gotest

 Test coverage is sparse.
 Regressions are mitigated by `gotest` integration testing in the [driver](/internal/stackql/driver/driver_integration_test.go) and [stackql](/stackql/main_integration_test.go) packages.
 Some testing functionality is supported through convenience functionality inside the [test](/internal/test) packages.